 Living in a Narcissistic Dreamworld

 Narcissists are often stuck in a kind of perfection based dream world.
 And in this world, which cannot go wrong.
 Usually the narcissistic parent lacks insight.
 So they don’t see or acknowledge their own faults.
-Being unwilling to acknowledge their flaws and mistakes, they usually heavily rely on criticism and blame; so the narcissistic parent usually doesn’t take much responsibility for problems
+Being unwilling to acknowledge their flaws and mistakes, they usually heavily rely on criticism and blame; so the narcissistic parent usually doesn’t take much responsibility for problems.
+It’s no wonder why it’s so hard to be happy with a narcissist.

 In their dreamworld, they think of themselves as better.
 Often they believe they are smarter than everyone else and will have fantasies about their own power.
 A child living with narcissists might buy into that dreamworld and adopt it as their own.
 Making things even more difficult, the parent often subjects them to “gaslighting”, which leads the child to deeply doubt his/her own reality.